 Lenders cannot anticipate what they will need upfront, like in the "old days" pre-2010.
 Until the real estate market gets back to good health, we all have to contend with ever increasing regulations that are just plain frustrating!

-The Texas Ratio for Mackinac Savings Bank, F.S.B. increased slightly from 9.20% as of March 31, 2013 to 18.14% as of March 31, 2014, resulting in a negative change of 97.28%.
-This indicates that the balance sheet and financial strength for Mackinac Savings Bank, F.S.B. has declined slightly in recent periods.
+The Texas Ratio for Mackinac Savings Bank, F.S.B. experienced no significant changes from 14.46% as of June 30, 2013 to 16.11% as of June 30, 2014, resulting in a negative change of 11.40%.
+This indicates that the balance sheet and financial strength for Mackinac Savings Bank, F.S.B. has had no significant changes in recent periods.

-In the past year, Mackinac Savings Bank, F.S.B. has decreased its total deposits by -$3.95 million, resulting in -3.74% growth for the year.
+In the past year, Mackinac Savings Bank, F.S.B. has decreased its total deposits by -$1.61 million, resulting in -1.56% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
-The growth Mackinac Savings Bank, F.S.B. has shown is below average.
+The growth Mackinac Savings Bank, F.S.B. has shown is average.

 |FDIC Certificate #||33925|

 |Loan Loss Allowance||$381,000|

 |Return on Equity||-3.41%|